 Ring is known for giving its users sweeping control over how their cameras detect motion, which alerts you receive, and how much data you get.
-While living with the camera, we watched closely to see how it reacted to different scenarios unfolding around our property.
+While living with the Ring Floodlight, we watched closely to see how it reacted to different scenarios unfolding around our property.
 Like clockwork, when the camera detected motion, it immediately sent us an activity alert.
-This allowed us to open the Ring app and view a live stream of our newly illuminated backyard.
+This allowed us to open the Ring app and view a livestream of our newly illuminated backyard.

-As we learned more about the Floodlight Cam’s features and tech, we realized that cat-burglars (or any cat for that matter!) didn’t stand a chance.
-Keep in mind that the cat you see below is mostly black, and we were able to see her a good 20-30 feet from the camera.
+As we learned more about the Floodlight Cam’s features and tech, we realized that cat burglars (or any cat for that matter!) didn’t stand a chance.
+Keep in mind that the cat you see below is mostly black, and we were able to see her a good 20 to 30 feet from the camera.
 Not bad at all.

 We had a few more cat cameos in our tests, and we were amazed at how well we could see her from basically any angle, near or far.

-As we settled in with our floodlight camera for a few more assessments one night, something began bugging us.
+One night, as we settled in with our floodlight camera for a few more assessments, something began bugging us.

 We started getting motion alerts every 10 seconds or so, but when we popped over to the camera view in our Ring app, we saw nothing.
 Not a creature was stirring.